 - The physical act of writing can be quite a chore for some kids.
 Don’t take the burden away entirely, because the way they will build writing endurance is by writing.
 At the same time, you can lighten the burden.
 For example, taking a story all the way through the writing process can involve 3 or more re-writes.
 Have them do it once, but then you can pitch in and type up the story.
 With little ones, you may even do some of their writing on the first draft to help them get their ideas down.
 But don’t ever take over and do all the writing if you want them to grow as writers.

 - Pre-writing is an important first step in the writing process.
 Talking about ideas, drawing a picture, creating a character sketch, or making a web or outline can make an overwhelming assignment manageable.
 A fun pre-writing activity is a great mini-lesson with each new genre you start

-Every day is different.
+- Every day is different and variety is key.
 Sometimes we’re quietly writing at desks.
 Sometimes we’re outside listing as many things as we can see in our yard together.
-You may find Mom typing up a story with a kiddo at my side as we talk about how to make the writing better.
+You may find me typing up a story with a kid at my side as we talk about how to make the writing better.
 You may see us all sitting together writing a collective story, with Mom as